Dolfost/snake-cpp/README.md

     $ sudo pacman -S ncurses

-If You'y distro isn't mentioned here, try to use [google](google.com):
+If You'r distro isn't mentioned here, try to use [google](google.com):

     how to install ncurses in *put your distro name here*